shinyish/shinyish/README.md

 <h2>Hi my name is Shiny</h2>

-I have basic knowledge on JavaScript and I am currently learning Discord.js aswell as learning some intermediate lua too.
-My dream is to work as a full-stack engineer at a good company and be a good developer.

-* I am learning more JavaScript
-* I am learning Discord.js
-* I will start learning react.js soon
+I have a very good grasp of lua, I've gave up on Javascript but I will start to learn C++ or Java after I am super comfortable with lua.
+I am also pretty good at UIs and I will start learning how to tween objects in Roblox soon.

 * I have a good grasp of lua
+* I am decent at UI design on Roblox
+* I am working on a plugin for Roblox
 </br>

 If you want to contact me, you can contact me on these platforms